Focused Searches

 Description automatically generated

-The Supplemental Information for this Focused Search shows you how to systematically convert the Used For Terms for both for the MeSH term Migraine Disorders/ and its exploded equivalent exp Migraine Disorders/ using a five step process, to construct the comprehensive concept searches as indicated in lines #1 to #3 and #4 to #6 respectively.
+Book an Ovid Coaching session for this Focused Search to learn how to systematically convert the Used For Terms for both for the MeSH term Migraine Disorders/ and its exploded equivalent exp Migraine Disorders/ using a five step process so as to be able to construct the comprehensive concept searches as indicated in lines #1 to #3 and #4 to #6 respectively.

 Step 1.
 Prepare the List of Used For Terms